 There are many large statues of Lord Buddha here carved out from single rocks of the cave.
 The change in architecture from one part of the hall to the other, reflect well the change in the movement from Hinayana to Mahayana Buddhism.
 The other type of hall has narrower and high monasteries with the shrine or ‘stupa’ as the main focus.
 Some caves have fantastically carved verandahs and windows and some in a way to let abundant sunlight to come inside.
 The later viharas are more beautifully done than the plain ones that were constructed earlier on.
 There are caves inside of various sizes and designs but one common aspect is that all of these are based on Buddhist styles and culture.

-Ajanta Caves Information
+Ajanta Caves Travel Tips

 - Cameras to be used without flash.